 These are easy to make gluten free by switching to a gluten free four.
 A blend should work well but I also hope to try these with chickpea flour as I feel like they should come out well, similar to pakora.

-See how easy these fritters are to make in this short video:
+See how easy these fritters are to make in the short video!

 These zucchini corn fritters are a great way to use up that mound of sumer produce in tasty little bites that everyone will enjoy.
 Great as a side or appetizer, give them a try and enjoy!